Common Ingredients In Cosmetics That May Cause Clogged Pores and acne

 This nasty ingredient can be found in some concealers and is rated a 5 on the comedogenic scale.
 It's very irritating to the skin and will definitely clog up your pores so make sure to avoid it.

 3. Almond Oil

 Whilst almond oil is natural, it has pore-clogging abilities when used on the face.
 However, almond oil is great when used as an ingredient in natural, healthy body moisturizers as it does provide that extra bit of hydration for very dry skin.
-It is rated 2 on the comedogenic scale so avoid it using it on your face as well as your chest and back where acne flare-ups can also often occur.
+It's rated 2 on the comedogenic scale so avoid using it on your face as well as your chest and back where acne flare-ups can also often occur.

 This is an added fragrance used in cosmetics and skin-care products to give the product a nice scent.
-This, however, is one scent we can do without as it is rated at about 3.5 on the comedogenic scale and clogs and irritates the skin the way all artificial fragrances tend to do.
+This, however, is one scent we can do without as it's rated at about 3.5 on the comedogenic scale and clogs and irritates the skin the way all artificial fragrances tend to do.

 Enjoy fresh smelling scents with natural fruit extracts like the Sweet Orange Foaming Cleanser from La Mav.

 This will be seen as ‘D & C Red’ on the label and followed by a number.
 D & C # 19 has been banned.
 However, the following can still be found on the market.
 D & C Red # 3, D & C Red # 21, D & C Red # 30, D & C Red # 36, D & C Red # 40, D & C Red #27.
 Numbers 27 and 40 are rated high on the scale, whereas the others are rated as medium on the scale.
 These are added to give colour to cosmetics, usually blush, and might just be the cause of those pimples on your cheeks and acne in general, as they are highly comedogenic.
 Look for a range such as our Anti Ageing Minerals that don't contain D&C Red.